 - Peer support and building connections through our national and regional social events – the biggest of which is our annual Family Weekend.

 - Confidence building for our children and young people by providing heavily subsidised activity holidays on both land and sea.

-- Funding for research into MACS conditions
+- Collaborating with research scientists and funding for research into MACS conditions.

 Having the support and understanding from other MACS parents has, many times, stopped me from quite literally falling apart.